AndrewRathbun/EventTranscript.db-Research/README.md

 ## How much data does EventTranscript.db record?

 The answer to everything in DFIR: "It depends".
-The user can specify the size of the database, as seen below:
+The user can specify the size and scope of the database, as seen below:

 ![DiagnosticDataSettings](https://github.com/rathbuna/EventTranscript.db-Research/blob/main/Pictures/DiagnosticDataSettings.gif)